 Honoring men and women of the U.S. Military.

 For the past 24 years, I have had the privilege of manufacturing American-made products designed to help people enjoy the freedoms of our country and of the great outdoors.
 I believe that the U.S. Military plays a major role in protecting those freedoms.
 While I wish we could do more, this is a way to show our appreciation for the sacrifice our military men and women make for our country.
 I am a proud Texan, and a proud American.
 Now I am honored to be in a place where I can give something back.

 Patriots for Patriots

-Starting the Fourth of July and ending at midnight on Veterans Day (Monday, November 11) , Pond King will be accepting submissions into Patriots for Patriots.
+Starting the Fourth of July and ending at midnight on Veterans Day (Monday, November 11) , Pond King will be accepting entries for Patriots for Patriots.
 One Patriot from each branch of the military will be awarded a Patriot pontoon boat customized with their name, plus all the fishing gear they'll need to really enjoy their new fishing boat.
-We will announce the 5 winners on or before November 16, 2019.
+We will draw the winners shortly after Veterans Day and will announce the winners once the boats have been delivered.
 To learn more, please visit pondking.com/patriots-for-patriots.

 In closing, I'd like to include a note from David Terhune, to whom I am grateful for providing our inspiration for this program.